Hao-Starrr/Hao-Starrr.github.io/_pages/about.md

 ### INTJ

-Very close to ENTJ.
+Very close to ENTJ, but very far from INFJ.
 I bet T is 99%.

 Here is my T zone: https://medium.com/@haostarrr